What is an ER Nurse?

 State-mandated Continuing Education: Each state has different continuing education requirements.
 You can learn more about your options and complete all your nursing CEUs for free on Incredible Health’s site.

-A career as an ED nurse is sure to keep one on their toes mentally, physically, and emotionally.
+A career as an ER nurse is sure to keep one on their toes mentally, physically, and emotionally.
 These nurses are masters of efficient assessment and response, as well as excellent communicators, leaders, and collaborators.
 Are you a quick thinker and excellent decision maker?
-ED nursing may be for you if you believe you thrive in fast-paced, unpredictable environments.
+ER nursing may be for you if you believe you thrive in fast-paced, unpredictable environments.